 A: Homecoming was my favorite event because it allowed me to travel off campus to explore Louisville, and because it was a formal event that required a formal dress code.

-Q: What do you miss most about home?
+Q: What do you miss most about being home?

 Q: What is your favorite U.S. city?

-Q: Why did you choose to come to the United States?
+Q: Why did you choose to come to America and more specifically Bellarmine?

-Q: Is the U.S. what you expected it to be like?
+Q: Is America what you expected it to be like?

-Q: What is the strangest social custom you have noticed?
+Q: What social custom do you find the strangest?

 Q: What is your favorite American food?

-Q: Do you plan on staying in Louisville?
+Q: Do you plan on staying in Louisville after graduation?

 A: If I enjoy my clinical rotation, then I would like to stay working here in Louisville for about a year before heading back to Saudi Arabia to be reunited with my family.